Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 **How Qbiz can help**: We can introduce tools and coding best practices (including reusable libraries, unit tests, and scalability tests) to streamline collaboration and make the path to production smoother

+#### missing?
+* what is to sell data science tooling? what's required?

-## 3. Delivering models to production systems
+## 3. Delivering models outputs to decision actors (machine actor, human actor)
 > Are production systems consuming the output of your models?
 If so, are you able to iterate on changes to your models quickly enough to satisfy business stakeholders?

 **Problem**: Data Science often faces roadblocks from IT and operations because Data Science's needs are poorly understood, systems and processes are optimized for stability, and Data Scientists lack the vocabulary to articulate their needs to IT

 **How Qbiz can help**: Qbiz Data Engineers are fluent in the languages and cultures of both Data Science and IT/Operations and can therefore bridge that gap.
 We are able translate Data Science needs into the language, processes, and infrastructure that IT requires.

 ## 4. Closing the model feedback loop